-Although some entering students may be relatively sure about their career goals, a number of others need assistance in developing educational plans.
-Therefore, one of the first steps Mesalands Community College implements after admission is designating a faculty adviser for each student through the Office of Enrollment Management.
+Although some entering students may be relatively sure about their career goals, a few others need assistance in developing educational plans.
+Therefore, one of the first steps Mesalands Community College implements after admission is designating a faculty adviser for each student through the Office of Enrollment Services.

 Faculty advisers assist both new and returning students in choosing classes and designing degree plans.
-In addition, Student Affairs staff are available to provide assistance and support if students need career information, testing, etc. All students are ultimately responsible for decisions regarding their own course selections and degree plans.
+In addition, Office of Enrollment Services staff are available to provide assistance and support if students need career information, testing, etc. All students are ultimately responsible for decisions regarding their own course selections and degree plans.